pharath/pharath.github.io/_posts/2021-08-05-cheatsheet-Ubuntu.md

 Terminal=false
 Type=Application
 ```

 - Make sure that your script is executable, like this:

 ```bash
 sudo chmod +x /path/to/script.sh
 ```

-(if it does not execute, copy it to ~/Desktop/.
+(if it does not execute, copy it to `~/Desktop/`.
 There right-click on it and select "Allow Launching".)

 ![allow launching pic](https://i.ibb.co/2ZQfnGY/allow-launching.png)

 - Move .desktop file to `/usr/share/applications/`.
-Press `Super` to open Activities and in the application grid view select "All" (instead of "Frequent") and search the created .desktop file there.
+Press `Super` to open Activities and in the application grid view select "All" (instead of "Frequent") and search the created `.desktop` file there.
 Right-click on it and select "Add to Favorites".
-Now the .desktop file should be in the dock and can be accessed via shortcut `Super + <position_in_dock>`.
+Now the `.desktop` file should be in the dock and can be accessed via shortcut `Super + <position_in_dock>`.

 - It also won't work with if your script uses the sudo command, or anything else that requires user input.